Playdaye/Blackhole_Gravity_de_Sitter/_pages/abstracts.md

 We introduce a theory of pure fermionic 3D gravity with negative cosmological constant.
 We compute the partition function with torus boundary for all possible spin structures.
 Combining modular invariance under different congruence subgroups with random matrix statistics, we construct Euclidean fermionic two-boundary wormholes, which are topologically a torus times an interval.
 These contain information about the spectral correlations between black hole microstates in the presence of fermions, and after analytic continuation to Lorentzian signature, they exhibit the expected late time ramp that is characteristic of random matrix universality.
 Finally, we generalize these wormholes to the case where the boundary CFT has various discrete symmetries.
 Based on upcoming work with Jan Boruch and G. Joaquin Turiaci.

-## Superconformal indices in closed form and BPS spectroscopy by Sam van Leuven
+## Superconformal indices in closed form and BPS spectroscopy by Sam Van Leuven

 In the first part of this talk, I will present a method to evaluate superconformal indices of $4d$ $N=1$ superconformal field theories in closed form.
 To illustrate the use of such expressions, I will consider the example of $N=4$ $SU(2)$ super Yang-Mills (SYM) and evaluate indices in various BPS sectors.
 For the $1/4$  BPS Hall-Littlewood and $1/8$ BPS Macdonald index, the expressions manifest various features of the BPS spectrum at non-zero Yang-Mills coupling.
 In particular, the expressions suggest the absence of fortuitous or non-graviton operators in these sectors, which have recently been proposed as dual operators to supersymmetric black hole microstates in $AdS_5$.